PolyRun/HighVolumes/optimizations/analysis_polytopeCSC.md

 Things to note:
 - we have no performance improvent due to using FMAs or vectorization at all.
 - note that for sparse bodies we have very little non-zero elements per row, i.e. in cacheUpdate we make very few ops.
 Additionally we need to load random elements from memory (the cache) update them and then write them back. this suggests that this could already be the memory roof...
+- base latency of runtime is about 200cycles (add runtime plot for 2var case).
+Where does latency come from?

 To investigate this hypothesis we consider slightly denser bodies: 4var polytopes
 ![cacheUpdate_4var](./benchmark_csc/csc_cache_update_4var_performance_mean.png)